MIT-Informatics/PreservationSimulation/README.md

 ## Abstract

 Libraries, academic and corporate, have large collections of documents that they wish to preserve for long periods.
-A common strategy for preserving documents is to make multiple copies of the documents and to distribute the copies geographically.
+A common strategy for preserving documents of any kind is to make multiple copies and distribute the copies geographically.
 Increasingly, library collections come in digital form rather than dead-tree form, which makes them easier to copy and distribute.
+But digital documents are relatively fragile: small errors in storage can corrupt or destroy a document.
+To balance this risk, we record and distribute multiple copies of digital documents.

 A first question that needs to be answered is how many copies to keep.
-For a variety of conditions -- document sizes and types, storage error rates, auditing strategies, etc. -- librarians need to know how many copies they should keep, how many copies they can afford to keep economically.
-We also need to examine various strategies for "auditing" a collection, that is, checking on its status and repairing damage if necessary.
+For a variety of conditions -- document sizes and types, storage error rates, auditing strategies, etc. -- we need to know how many copies we should keep, how many copies we can afford to keep economically.
+We can also deal with various strategies for "auditing" a collection, that is, checking on its status, verifying the validity of document copies, and repairing damaged copies if necessary.

 The purpose of this project is to provide baseline data for librarians and researchers about long-term survival rates of document collections.
 We have developed computer simulations to estimate document failure rates over a wide variety of conditions.
 The data from these simulations should be useful to stewards of such collections in planning and budgeting for storage and bandwidth needs to protect their collections.